dialog-semiconductor/BLE_SDK6_examples/Readme.md

 **Note**: _Linking the SW example project environment and Dialog 6.0.14 SDK adds absolute file paths to files in your SW example project environment path containing information about your system’s folder structure._

-_If the repository is cloned inside the SDK folder then by default all the projects are linked to that SDK given that the folder structure looks like "..\6.0.14.1114\BLE_SDK6_examples"._
+_If the repository is cloned inside the SDK's project folder then by default all the projects are linked to that SDK given that the folder structure looks like "..\6.0.14.1114\projects\BLE_SDK6_examples"._

 _The Python script also supports cleaning these absolute file paths.See “Cleaning the project environment”._